LRolfL/tes3mp-0.8/README.md

 -- finallyVampireWerewolf: Makes everyone able to become a vampire or werewolf without console commands.

--- playersControl: Provides the capacity to adjust (limit or allow) attributes, skills, and level to a given number.
+-- levelsControl: Provides the capacity to adjust (limit or allow) attributes, skills, and level to a given number.

 -- cellMove: An easy way to know in which cell and region you are moving through the message box.

 Not working for the latest version:

--- simplyRegenMagicka: Add players magicka regeneration and adjust the amount of regeneration and its timing.
+-- MagickaRegen: Add players magicka regeneration and adjust the amount of regeneration and its timing.